Language-Research-Technology/ldaca-website/content/news/posts/2024-OR-Crate-O/index.md

 https://github.com/Language-Research-Technology/ro-crate-modes/blob/main/docs/soss-profiles.md

-A Schema.org style Schema (SOSS) specifies a metadata vocabulary, of Classes and Properties -- based on the RO-Crate specification's use of Schema.org classes.
+A Schema.org style Schema (SOSS) specifies a metadata vocabulary of Classes and Properties, based on the RO-Crate specification's use of Schema.org classes.
 An RO-Crate Profile has (at least) a document that explains how metadata entities from the Schema are used for a particular purpose.
-An RO-Crate Mode is a set of lightweight syntactic rules for combining SOSS Classes, Properties and DefinedTerms, expressed in a JSON file
+An RO-Crate Mode is a set of lightweight syntactic rules for combining SOSS Classes, Properties and DefinedTerms, expressed in a JSON file.